sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 header:
     teaser: /assets/images/per-post/projectile-prediction-4/projectile-prediction-4-teaser.png
 author: Meta
-last_modified_at: 2025-07-23
+last_modified_at: 2025-07-25
 ---

-The fourth and final part of a series exploring and implementing projectile prediction for multiplayer games.
+The fourth and final section of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the implementation of a base `Projectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.

-The code for which this article provides an overview can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
+The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
 Additionally, a more concise explanation of this code can be found at the [official documentation page](https://docs.google.com/document/d/1VBhB41mwQWksoPLgx-G8YSelnWQ7_FYu4-QGueqY2lY/edit?usp=sharing).
 {: .notice--info}

 ## Introduction

 In the last section, we walked through the "linking" step of initializing projectiles.
-As mentioned before, in this part, we're going to go through the features of the `Projectile` class, breaking down how each one works, without going too far into the code.
+As mentioned before, the `Projectile` class is large and complex, so a step-by-step coding walkthrough would be impractical.
+In this part, we're instead going to go through the key features of the `Projectile` class, breaking down, in depth, how each one works.

 ## Fast-Forwarding